Crawfish Charters

 Horsepower per Engine: 250

-Ready for some serious deep-sea action off Amelia Island?
-Our experienced captain is your ticket to landing the big ones.
-With over four decades on these waters, he knows exactly where to find Atlantic Sailfish, Mahi Mahi, Wahoo, and other prized catches.
-Don't sweat the gear - we've got you covered with everything you need, whether you're a seasoned pro or trying your hand at offshore fishing for the first time.
+Get ready for an epic day of offshore fishing from Amelia Island!
+Our seasoned captain boasts over 40 years of experience and knows exactly where to find the hottest fishing spots.
+You'll have the chance to battle with impressive catches like Atlantic Sailfish, Mahi Mahi, Wahoo, and more.
+Don't worry about gear - we've got you covered with all the equipment you need.
+Whether you're a seasoned pro or trying your hand at deep-sea fishing for the first time, you're in for a treat.
 Choose from 4-, 6-, or 8-hour trips, all kicking off at 7:30 AM.
-Our boat comfortably fits up to six people, so bring your crew along for the ride.
-It's perfect for family outings or a day out with friends.
-Book your charter now and get ready to make some waves (and hopefully land some impressive fish).
-Just remember, deposits are non-refundable, so pick your date and let's make it happen!
-A day of reeling in monsters awaits - see you on the water!
+Our boat comfortably fits up to six people, so bring your family or friends along for the ride.
+Just remember, deposits are non-refundable.
+Book now and get ready to create some fantastic fishing memories out on the open water!

 Crawfish Charters